 100g unsalted butter, softened

-¼ tsp black pepper, freshly ground
+¼ teaspoon black pepper, freshly ground

-1 tbsp sage, chopped
+1 tablespoon sage, chopped

 Fill a roasting pan ¾ of the way with hot water and place it in the bottom of the oven.
 This helps keep your turkey moist and stops it drying out.